prettygreenplants/prettygreenplants.com/README.md

 Syncontent script fetch files directly from Neos document root and not taking from the backup as the db.

-The third cronjob is to sync both the file and db backup to Amazon S3 bucket `pgp-website-backup` so make sure that bucket is manually created on S3.
+The third cronjob is to sync both the file and db backup to Amazon S3 bucket `prettygreenplants-website-backup` so make sure that bucket is manually created on S3.

 The last cronjob is for cleaning up backup files/directories (both file and db backup) that are older than specified